pineworks/mori/README.md

 ```

 The generator does the following:
-  - Inserts Mori::User in your User model
+  - Inserts Mori::User in your User model (or creates the User Model)
   - Inserts Mori::Controller in your ApplicationController
   - Creates a migration to add missing collumns, or create a new table.